tomgxz/Kraken/REPORT.md

   }
   ```

   The second two handle the formatting of the input.
-When the validated name is being created, if it has any invalid characters in it, they will all be replaced with dashes (invalid characters are any characters not in `allowedChars`).
+When the validated name is created, if it has any invalid characters, they will all be replaced with dashes (invalid characters are any characters not in `allowedChars`).
 This means that if you have a string such as `abc&& bcgf`, it will be turned into `abc---bcgf`.
-The function `hasRepeatedDashes` uses Regex to identify any adjacent dashes in the string, and the function `replaceRepeatedDashes` implements recursion to remove them all, changing `abc&& bcgf` to `abc-bcgf`.
+The function `hasRepeatedDashes` uses Regex to identify any adjacent dashes in the string.
+The function `replaceRepeatedDashes` implements recursion to remove them all, changing `abc&& bcgf` to `abc-bcgf`.

-  These functions, in combination with `verifyField`, went through extensive testing to ensure that they worked properly.
-The data and results can be found in the appendix. <!-- TODO: add data and name appendix -->
+  Combined with `verifyField`, these functions went through extensive testing to ensure that they worked properly.
+The data and results can be found in Appendix B.

   ```js
   function hasRepeatedDashes(val) {